Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

-\subsubsection{Effectivity of Cartier divisors}
+\subsection{Effectivity of Cartier divisors}

-Over a normal scheme, effectivity of a Cartier divisor is easy, as it can be checked in terms of effectivity of the corresponding Weil divisor.
+Over a normal scheme, the effectivity of a Cartier divisor can be checked in terms of the effectivity of the corresponding Weil divisor.
 Then we have the following result.

 \begin{lem} Let $\CX$ be a normal integral scheme, and let $\psi:\CX'\to \CX$ be a birational proper morphism of integral schemes.
-Let $\CD$ be a Cartier divisor over $\CX$.
-Then the following are equivalent: \begin{enumerate}[(1)] \item $\CD$ is effective over $\CX$; \item $\psi^*\CD$ is effective over $\CX'$; \item $\CD$ is effective as a $\QQ$-divisor over $\CX$; i.e., $m\CD$ is effective for some positive integer $m$. \end{enumerate} \end{lem} \begin{proof} The proof is straight-forward using Weil divisors, except that to prove (2) implies (1), we need to replace $\CX'$ by its normalization. \end{proof}
+Let $\CD$ be a Cartier divisor on $\CX$.
+Then the following are equivalent: \begin{enumerate} \item $\CD$ is effective on $\CX$; \item $\psi^*\CD$ is effective on $\CX'$; \item $\CD$ is effective as a $\QQ$-divisor on $\CX$; i.e. $m\CD$ is effective for some positive integer $m$. \end{enumerate} \end{lem} \begin{proof} The proof is straightforward using Weil divisors, except that to prove that (2) implies (1), we need to replace $\CX'$ by its normalization. \end{proof}

-Without normality, the situation is very delicate.
+Without normality, the situation is more delicate.
 The following result solves the problem for our purpose.
 Recall that for a dominant morphism of integral schemes $V\to W$, we say that \emph{$W$ is integrally closed in $V$} if the normalization of $W$ in $V$ is isomorphic to $W$.

-\begin{lem} Let $i:X\to \CX$ be a pro-open immersion of integral noetherian schemes.
+\begin{lem} Let $i: X\to \CX$ be a pro-open immersion of integral noetherian schemes.
 Assume that $\CX$ is integrally closed in $X$.
-Then a Cartier divisor $\CD$ over $\CX$ is effective if and only if the following two conditions hold simultaneously: \begin{enumerate}[(1)] \item the pull-back $\CD|_X$ is effective over $X$; \item for any $v\in \CX\setminus X$ of codimension one in $\CX$, the valuation $\ord_v(\CD)$ in the local ring $\CO_{\CX, v}$ is non-negative. \end{enumerate} \end{lem}
+Then a Cartier divisor $\CD$ on $\CX$ is effective if and only if the following two conditions hold simultaneously: \begin{enumerate} \item the pull-back $\CD|_X$ is effective on $X$; \item for any $v\in \CX\setminus X$ of codimension one in $\CX$, the valuation $\ord_v(\CD)$ in the discrete valuation ring $\CO_{\CX, v}$ is non-negative. \end{enumerate} \end{lem}

 \begin{proof} We first claim that the local ring $\CO_{\CX, v}$ in (2) is a discrete valuation ring.
 In fact, the base change of $X\to \CX$ by $\Spec \CO_{\CX, v} \to \CX$ is exactly $\Spec k(X)\to \Spec \CO_{\CX, v}$.
 Here $k(X)$ denotes the function field of $X$, which is also the fraction field of $\CO_{\CX, v}$.
 As a consequence, $\Spec \CO_{\CX, v}$ is integrally closed in $\Spec k(X)$.
 Then $\CO_{\CX, v}$ is a discrete valuation ring since it has dimension 1.